Microsoft-Web/WebCampTrainingKit/README.md

 					</tr>
           <tr>
 					   <td><a href='Presentation/Keynote/Keynote.pptx'>Keynote</a></td>
 					   <td>This session will overview the Microsoft web platform and introduce fundamental building blocks like Visual Studio 2013 and NuGet.
-It will include an overview of Windows Azure and encourage attendees to sign up so they can "play along" with demos throughout the day.</td>
+It will include an overview of Microsoft Azure and encourage attendees to sign up so they can "play along" with demos throughout the day.</td>
 					   <td></td>
 					</tr>
           <tr>